-- an increase in RPS thresholds to 27% by 2025, 35% by 2030, 45% by 2035, and 50% by 2040; - a limitation on the life of renewable energy certificates (RECs) generated from facilities that become operational after 2022 to five years, but continued unlimited lifespan for all existing RECs and allowance for the generation of additional unlimited RECs for a period of five years for projects on line before December 31, 2022; and - · an allowance for energy storage costs in its renewable adjustment clause mechanism (RAC) filings.
+- an increase in RPS thresholds to 27% by 2025, 35% by 2030, 45% by 2035, and 50% by 2040; - a limitation on the life of renewable energy certificates (RECs) generated from facilities that become operational after 2022 to five years, but continued unlimited lifespan for all existing RECs and allowance for the generation of additional unlimited RECs for a period of five years for projects on line before December 31, 2022; and - an allowance for energy storage costs in its renewable adjustment clause mechanism (RAC) filings.

-The Company has evaluated the potential impacts and has incorporated the effects of the legislation into its 2016 IRP, which was filed with the OPUC in the fourth quarter of 2016.
+The Company has evaluated the potential impacts and has incorporated the effects of the legislation into its 2016 IRP, which is currently under consideration by the OPUC.